 # Curve created for GeolOil software. # =============================================== # Mnemonic : CORE_PHI # Units : V/V # Curve-API : 94 0 0 0 0 # Description : Measured Helium Core Porosity # - - - - - - - - - - - - - - - - - - - - - - - - # MD SIGNAL # - - - - - - - - - - - - - - - - - - - - - - - - 3386.0 0.2310 # 3396.5 0.4701 Unreliable measurement 3307.0 0.1938 2901.5 0.1886 3511.0 0.2100 2910.5 0.1703

 Once the file has been prepared, it is imported into the current LAS file just by clicking the Import Curve button of the Curves Section TAB.
 The procedure is essentially the same as described in the merge LAS files article.
-If the user does not have a licence with permissions to merge data, it still can be done using our free GLS scripting language.

 The figure below shows the Curves Section TAB, and the buttons Import Curve and Export Curve needed to handle core data.

 The figure below shows a GeolOil LAS plot with dot symbols for imported core porosity lab data